alexge233/relearn/README.md

 # WARNING - Work in Progress
 # relearn 0.1.0

 A [Reinforcement Learning][Sutton, R.S. and Barto, A.G., 1998.
 Reinforcement learning: An introduction (Vol. 1, No. 1).
-Cambridge: MIT press.] *header-only* itemplate library for C++11/14.
+Cambridge: MIT press] *header-only* itemplate library for C++11/14.
 Minimal and simple to use, for a variety of scenarios.
-It is based on (Sutton and Barto's book)[https://webdocs.cs.ualberta.ca/~sutton/book/ebook/the-book.html] and implements *some* of the functionality.
+It is based on [Sutton and Barto's book](https://webdocs.cs.ualberta.ca/~sutton/book/ebook/the-book.html) and implements *some* of the functionality described in it.

 ## Reinforcement Learning and Markov Decision Process (MDP)